bohdloss/SpaghettiEngine/README.md

 ### How to set it up

-### WARNING: At this exact moment the engine is highly unstable because of some bugs affecting it, please refrain from using any version of it that contains the following disclaimer

 Requires the following commands installed on your system:
 - javac (Windows: [Website](https://adoptopenjdk.net/releases.html?variant=openjdk8&jvmVariant=hotspot) - Linux: ```sudo apt install openjdk-8-jdk```)
 - git (Windows: [Website](https://gitforwindows.org/) - Linux: ```sudo apt install git```)